Admin-7/Mr-Robot-techniques/Favorite-conference-talks.md

   A humorous look into the abysmal state of online security.

+# Triage

+> :memo: This section contains a list of links to videos that have not yet been curated.
+It's a link-dump, and is need of editorial review.

+* Deanonymizing Dark Web websites, BSidesVancouver May 2017 https://www.youtube.com/watch?v=ShrZ4B9R3NQ

 * * *

 See also: [`awesome-sec-talks`, a curated list of awesome Security talks](https://github.com/PaulSec/awesome-sec-talks).